South Brunswick, New Jersey: Geography

 Because the township is served by several different zip codes, Dayton, Monmouth Junction, Kendall Park, Kingston, Jamesburg, Cranbury, Princeton and even North Brunswick are often used in place of the township's name, even when referring to areas located beyond their defined boundaries.

 Dayton was first known simply as The Cross Roads, where James Whitlock built a tavern on Georges Road around 1750.
 Early enterprises included a brick manufacturer and a large nursery.
 In 1866, the name was changed from Cross Roads to Dayton, in honor of William L. Dayton, an attorney for the Freehold and Jamesburg Agricultural Railroad.
 Dayton had helped settle disputes arising from the location of a railroad right-of-way.
 He was later a United States Senator, was the first Republican nominee for Vice President (in 1856), and Minister to France.

 Deans originated from its location on both Crosswicknung Trail (Georges Road) and Lawrence Brook.
 Dams were built on the brook, creating Deans Pond.

-With increased mobility and a growing population, the suburban-style residential development was born after World War II, and Kendall Park was begun in the 1950s.
-Kendall Park is located off Route 27, the old Indian trail and major thoroughfare of earlier centuries.
+With increased mobility and a growing population, the suburban-style residential development was born after World War II.
+Kendall Park, located off Route 27, the old Native American trail and major thoroughfare of earlier centuries, was begun in 1957.

 Kingston's location on the Lenape Assunpink Trail where it crossed the Millstone River was the prime factor in its early prominence.
 Kingston was by far the most active and important community, being situated on both the heavily traveled King's Road and Millstone River, combining commercial activities of both mills and taverns.
-The Kingston Village Advisory Committee, jointly appointed by the South Brunswick and Franklin Township Councils, reports to the Township Council on matters of concern to residents of Kingston.
+The Kingston Village Advisory Committee, jointly appointed by the South Brunswick and Franklin township councils, reports to the South Brunswick township council on matters of concern to residents of Kingston.
 Kingston has been designated as a Village Center by the New Jersey State Planning Commission and is overseen by an advisory commission that consists of seven members from Franklin Township and South Brunswick.

 Monmouth Junction was created as the junction of three rail branches, the New York division of the Pennsylvania Railroad, the Rocky Hill and the Jamesburg and Freehold Railroad.

 The Lawrence Brook, a tributary of the Raritan River, flows through the center of the township.
 The area also lies within the Manalapan Brook watershed in the eastern portion of the township and the Millstone River watershed in the western portion of the township, which are both also subwatersheds within the Raritan Basin.

-Pigeon Swamp State Park is a New Jersey state park located on Deans Rhode Hall Road (Middlesex CR-610).
+Pigeon Swamp State Park is a New Jersey state park located on Deans Rhode Hall Road (Middlesex CR 610).
 The park has 1078 acre of undeveloped land.

 The Pigeon Swamp Ledger is a 1780 document that is an accounting log of South Brunswick landowners regarding the draining of the Pigeon Swamp.
 This was made possible by a New Jersey Act of Legislature.

-The township borders Cranbury Township, East Brunswick Township, Monroe Township, North Brunswick Township and Plainsboro Township in Middlesex County; Princeton in Mercer County; and Franklin Township in Somerset County.
+The township borders Cranbury, East Brunswick, Monroe Township, North Brunswick and Plainsboro Township in Middlesex County; Princeton in Mercer County; and Franklin Township in Somerset County.